 - 3.1.
-Staff shall, irrespective of sources of funding, - comply with these Regulations and Statutes, Ordinances, and University policies; - take all necessary advice: - · assess and manage risks (including to health and safety) entailed in University Business they transact; - safeguard University property and Income for which they are responsible; - use University resources economically, efficiently, effectively, and secure value for money; - ensure compliance with all obligations in contracts relevant to them entered into by or on behalf of the University; and - comply with the University's legal, financial, administrative, and other obligations including to HEFCE, HM Revenue and Customs, and other government authorities. - 3.2.
+Staff shall, irrespective of sources of funding, - comply with these Regulations and Statutes, Ordinances, and University policies; - take all necessary advice: - · assess and manage risks (including to health and safety) entailed in University Business they transact; - safeguard University property and Income for which they are responsible; - use University resources economically, efficiently, effectively, to secure value for money, and to promote the Environmental Sustainability Policy; - ensure compliance with all obligations in contracts relevant to them entered into by or on behalf of the University; and - comply with the University's legal, financial, administrative, and other obligations including to HEFCE, HM Revenue and Customs, and other government authorities. - 3.2.
 Non-observance of these Regulations may result in disciplinary action.